tomlowndes/tomlowndes.github.io/_posts/2024-05-20-The-death-of-caps-lock.md

 tags: tech
 excerpt: I hate Caps lock, it does one thing and one thing only, this needs to change.
 summary:  I hate Caps lock, it does one thing and one thing only, this needs to change.
-image: Image for Social Media (1200x630 px for open graph)
 comments: false
 ---